thor314/pebble-stark/air/README.md

 - 10/10 trace_context.h
 - 0/10 trace_test.cc

+- fibonacci
+- degree_three_example
+- boundary
+- boundary_constraints
+- components
+- cpu

 ## Air notes
 - translating `Air` to a trait, this seems reasonable as `Air` is mostly an ABC
-- can't represent the C++ constructor check in trait, which would require modifying struct state (trace_length)
+- can't represent the C++ constructor check in trait, which would require modifying struct state (trace_length) and break the v-table representation
 - `CompositionPolynomial` in C++ implementation simply stores a unit struct pointer, I suspect this should be `composition_polynomial::CompositionPolynomial`